Telecominfraproject/wlan-cloud-ucentralgw/README.md

 authentication.service.type = internal
 ```

-## New JSONRPC based protocol
+## New JSON-RPC based protocol

-In the JSON-RPC scenario, the AP is considered the server.
+In the [JSON-RPC](https://www.jsonrpc.org/specification) scenario, the AP is considered the server.
 So the Controller sends commands to the AP using JSONRPC, and the AP will send notifications to the controller.

 ### Event Messages